 All incidents will be investigated and treated with the utmost seriousness and may lead to disciplinary action and/or the involvement of the police.
 Learners and staff can expect to be able to learn and work in a safe environment and therefore all weapons and/or objects that are carried to be used as a weapon are banned from our centres.
 Any learner, staff member or visitor found to have a weapon will be asked to leave the centre and the relevant disciplinary action will be taken.
 Owing to the level of risk posed by the presence of a weapon on site such an instance will likely result in permanent dismissal from the programme and company premises.
 Where relevant the Police will be contacted to enable weapons to be confiscated and the relevant actions to be taken.

-Learners and staff can expect to be able to learn and work in a safe environment and therefore violence, threats of violence and verbal abuse will not be tolerated.
+Learners and staff can expect to be able to learn and work in a safe environment and therefore violence, threats of violence, sexual harassment and abuse will not be tolerated.
 Any such instances will be treated seriously and in line with the disciplinary procedure.
 Merlin Supply Chain Solutions will carefully consider the involvement of the police or the undertaking of legal proceedings in response to such instances.

 The national Prevent strategy recognises that Young People pose a risk and as a result, Merlin Supply Chain Solutions supports the need to recognise that its learners may be at risk of radicalisation.
-Merlin Supply Chain Solutions staff has a responsibility to recognise this potential risk and to identify learners that may be at risk of harm with this.
+Merlin Supply Chain Solutions staff have a responsibility to recognise this potential risk and to identify learners that may be at risk of harm with this.
 Learner facing staff will be provided with basic information on the aims of the Prevent strategy and existing child protection referral mechanisms will be utilised to respond to any concerns or risks of harm posed by extremism.
-Merlin Supply Chain Solutions operates a Prevent Strategy in line with the requirements placed upon us under the Counterterrorism and Security Act 2015.
-Merlin Supply Chain Solutions designated Prevent Officer is the Designated Safeguarding Lead.
+Merlin Supply Chain Solutions operates a Prevent Strategy and Risk Register in line with the requirements placed upon us under the Counterterrorism and Security Act 2023.
+Merlin Supply Chain Solutions designated Prevent Officer is the Deputy Safeguarding Lead.

 Record keeping and data protection